2025 Italian Grand Prix: Tyre choices

 Tyre supplier Pirelli brought the C3, C4 and C5 tyre compounds (designated hard, medium, and soft, respectively) for teams to use at the event.

 Penalties

 Lewis Hamilton of Ferrari carried a five-place grid penalty for failing to slow under double yellow flags at the preceding Dutch Grand Prix.

 Practice

 Three free practice sessions were held for the event.
-The first free practice session was held on 5 September 2025, at 13:30 local time (UTC+2), and was topped by Lewis Hamilton (Ferrari) ahead of his teammate Charles Leclerc and Carlos Sainz Jr. (Williams).
-The second free practice session was held on the same day, at 17:00 local time, and was topped by Lando Norris (McLaren) ahead of Leclerc and Sainz.
-The session was red-flagged due to Kimi Antonelli (Mercedes) beaching his car at turn 7.
+The first free practice session was held on 5 September 2025, at 13:30 local time (UTC+2), and was topped by Lewis Hamilton ahead of his Ferrari teammate Charles Leclerc and Carlos Sainz Jr. in the Williams.
+The second free practice session was held on the same day, at 17:00 local time, and was topped by Lando Norris ahead of Leclerc and Sainz.
+The session was red-flagged due to Kimi Antonelli beaching his car at turn 7.
 The third free practice session was held on 6 September 2025, at 12:30 local time, and was topped by Norris ahead of Leclerc and Norris's teammate Oscar Piastri.